Court Referred Services

 Stormbreak Girls Group Home

-Stormbreak Girls Group Home provides up to nine dependent and delinquent girls ages 12-19 with a safe, structured, and nurturing environment to learn and grow.
-Through real-life experiences in the home and in the community girls gain skills that help them work towards permanency with family, foster care, or other permanent living.
+YSB’s Stormbreak Girls Group Home provides up to nine young women aged 12-19 who are involved with the child dependency or delinquency system with a safe, structured, and nurturing environment to learn and grow.
+Through real-life experiences in the home and in the community, residents gain skills that help them work towards permanency with family, foster care, or other permanent living.
+Residents attend public school and participate in developmentally appropriate extracurricular activities and employment opportunities.
 A focus on individualized treatment is the basis of the program’s success.
 Positive change for the individual and family is our goal.
+To learn more about these services, call us at 814-234-7929.

 Reunification